SreeramVipparla/System_Monitor/README.md

 # Introduction

-This project is a version of the Linux system monitor(HTOP) and the is coded in the c++ environment and it specifically uses C++ Object Oriented Programming.
+This project is a version of the Linux system monitor(HTOP) and it is coded in the c++ environment and it specifically uses C++ Object Oriented Programming.

 ![System Monitor](images/monitor.png)